4 minute read

 Benefit #1: Speed and flexibility

-When your organization needs to make huge decisions, the required data should be available when needed.
+When your organisation needs to make huge decisions, the required data should be available when needed.

 A well-designed data ingestion pipeline has minimal downtime.
 Therefore, it’s easier to cleanse your data.